Frequently Asked Questions

 2) “Send As” permissions – The “Send As” permissions are granted at the Exchange server.
-A Help Desk Ticket from the user allowing “Send As” privileges to their mailbox is required before permission is granted.
+A Service Desk Ticket from the user allowing “Send As” privileges to their mailbox is required before permission is granted.
 Note: When user A with “Send As” permissions sends an email as user B, the From: address will be user B’s email address.

 1) A suggested name